kevincasey1222/graph-bitbucket/docs/jupiterone.md

 Bitbucket workspace, and then updating your JupiterOne Bitbucket integration configuration to use a comma-delimited list of OAuth keys and secrets.

-To do so, put the comma-delimited list of OAuth client keys (with no spaces), in the **Bitbucket Client Key** field of your integration configuration.
+To do so, put the comma-delimited list of OAuth client keys in the **Bitbucket Client Key** field of your integration configuration.
 Do the same for the matching OAuth client secrets in the **Bitbucket Client Secret** field, being careful to make sure the secrets are in the same order as the keys.

 Note that the integration will attempt to validate all of the key/secret pairs before starting ingestion, and throw an error if any of them is invalid.